Here is a comprehensive breakdown of which reports give you the most meaningful sales insights.

 This report gives you valuable insight into how your sales are doing compared to previous months and years.
 You can see (for example) how your March sales this year fared versus last year and use historical data to get an idea of what your busy times will be and when you might expect a bit of a lull.
 In the image below, if you were to scroll to the right, the table would show data all the way through December.

-You can view this report as a Summary (shown above), by SKU, by Sub Style, by Style, by Category, by Brand, or by Class depending on how general or granular you want to be.
-As an example, here is what the report looks like by Sub Style.
-For a quick way to compare annual performance, click the arrow to the left of the Sub Style and it will expand to show you each year you’ve elected to include in this analysis.
+You can view this report as a Summary (shown above), by SKU, by Sub Style, by Style, by Category, by Brand, by Class, by Division, or by Department, depending on how general or granular you want to be.
+As an example, here is what the report looks like by Substyle.
+For a quick way to compare annual performance, click the arrow to the left of the Substyle, and it will expand to show you each year you’ve elected to include in this analysis.
 This will help show you the positive or negative variance in product sales in total, or month by month.

 Next, you can view the sales analysis by Customer to see trends in customer purchasing (e.g., which customers are ordering more, which have remained static, and which are ordering less than usual).
 The default here is to show all records in the charts.